catamphetamine/react-pages/README.md

     // getting URL, cloning cookies, and inside `preload`. request,

-    // The rest options are the same as for webpage server
+    // The rest optional parameters are the same
-    // and are all optional
+    // as for webpage server and are all optional
   },
   // The second `settings` parameter is the same as for webpage server settings)